 the chicken remains one of my all time favorites.

 From the moment I heard of this method of preparing a roast chicken well over 20 years ago, this has remained one of my family's favorites.
 It is definitely my personal favorite, and if I could only roast a chicken using one method for the rest of my life ~ this would be it!
+It's that good.

-If you are lucky enough to get a chicken with skin entirely intact (no tears, or holes) ~ near the end of roasting time the skin will will puff up dramatically and have become crispy while the chicken beneath the skin remains juicy and succulent ~ as this one did.
+If you are fortunate enough to get a chicken with skin entirely intact (no tears, or holes) ~ near the end of roasting time the skin will puff up dramatically and have become crispy while the chicken beneath the skin remains juicy and succulent ~ as this one did.
 (But by the time I got the camera out it had deflated, no worry though because the chicken is delicious just the same.)
 Perfectly flavored whether served from the oven, or at room temperature.

 It's a classic and simple recipe from one of my favorite cooking teachers and cookbook authors, Marcella Hazan.

 One whole chicken, two lemons, salt and a little freshly ground black pepper produce some of the most succulent pieces of chicken you may ever taste.

 I love Marcella's recipes, and although some may seem to be quite an undertaking because of the length ~ please don't let that put you off.
 It simply appears so because Ms. Hazan is such a great teacher that she explains each step and exactly why they are necessary to produce the desired results, which is enormously helpful, especially for a new cook.

 The method is simple ~ rinse the chicken well, inside and out.
 Allow to drain for a few minutes after rinsing, then blot dry with a cloth or paper towels.
 Remove any visible bits of fat in the cavities of the bird and salt generously, inside and out.
 Sprinkle with freshly ground pepper.

 Roll the lemons between your hands or on a counter to help release the juice.
 Poke the lemons many times with the tines of a fork or a wood pick.